New York Rangers: Uniforms

 The classic Rangers sweater has been in use since the franchise's foundation, with several alterations along the way.
 The current blue uniform has the serifed word "RANGERS" in red and white drop shadow arranged diagonally, with red and white stripes on the sleeves and tail.
 Originally, the uniform was light blue, before it switched to a darker classic Rangers "Broadway Blue" in 1929.
 In addition, the original versions neither had a drop shadow nor were serifed.
 During the 1946–47 season, the word "RANGERS" was arranged in an arch form above the sweater number.
 It adopted its current form the next season, along with dropshadowed numbers, except for a brief period where the city name was used, a tie-down collar was not used and the tail and sleeve stripes were separated by thin blue stripes.
 Red pants have been used with the uniform since the 1929–30 season.

-The white jerseys were first unveiled in the 1951–52 season, as part of a mandate that regulated NHL teams to have a dark home jersey and a light away jersey.
+The white jerseys were first unveiled in the 1951–52 season.
 The serifed word "RANGERS" is also arranged diagonally, but in blue with red drop shadow.
-A quinticolor of blue, white and red stripes accentuate the tail and sleeves, while a blue shoulder yoke with white and red stripes completes the look.
 The white sweaters, with minor changes such as a tie-down collar and arched player names, have remained virtually unchanged since.

 During the tenure of general manager John Ferguson Sr., he sought to modernize the Rangers sweater by featuring rounded numbers, a darker shade of blue and the shield logo, which was unveiled in the 1976–77 season.
-A blue and red stripe (white and red stripe in the blue sweaters) extend from the yoke to the sleeves, while blue pants were used.
+A blue and red stripe (white and red stripe in the blue sweaters) extends from the yoke to the sleeves, while blue pants were used.
 However, it proved unpopular with the fans, and following the 1977–78 season it was replaced by an updated version of their classic uniforms.
 Ferguson used this similar design when he became general manager of the original Winnipeg Jets.

 From 1996 to 2007 the Rangers' alternate jersey featured the head of the Statue of Liberty with the team abbreviation below it.